The whos, whats, and whys of issues related to personal data and data protection in open-source projects on GitHub: Related Work

+We, therefore, found it interesting to investigate if and how the developers handle reported issues related to personal data and data protection, and, e.g., whether or not developers share users' concerns.
+This motivated our fourth research question: \begin{description} \item \textbf{RQ 4: \textit{How do developers react to such reported issues?}} \end{description}

+Answering this research question in relation to the issue type and the reporter role will provide a deeper understanding of how developers react to data protection and personal data issues in an unprompted setting, i.e., neither in an interview nor a survey, where interviewer and survey effects might bias the answers.
+With our research, we aim to identify patterns and correlations that can be investigated in future studies in more detail.

 Thus, we study the topic from three perspectives.
-The first perspective is the type of issues that are reported.
-Based on our current knowledge, the scope of reported issues is unclear.
-They could, e.g., include data protection related questions regarding project management resources (e.g., mailing lists, or documentation websites), requests to update imported software to a newer version that supports data protection regulations, requests to provide additional features to enable data protection, or requests for the removal of functionality to preserve data protection.
-The second perspective considers the reporters of the issues.
-Just like other issues regarding a software, they could come from outside of the development team (e.g., end-users of a software, developers who imported a library) or from inside the development team.
-The third perspective considers what happens after the reporting, e.g., whether issues are ignored, discussed without resolution, resolved, or rejected.
+The first perspective is the type of issues that were reported (e.g., requests to provide additional features to enable data protection, requests for the removal of functionality to preserve data protection, or bugs that have an impact on the users' privacy).
+The second perspective considers the amount of reported issues and the reporters of the issues.
+We want to research if we see an increase in topics related to personal data and data protection just before privacy legislation came into effect.
+Furthermore, we want to research if the reporters of those issues come from outside the development team (e.g., end-users of software or developers who imported a library) or from inside the development team.
+The third perspective considers what happens after the reporting, e.g., whether issues were ignored, discussed without resolution, resolved, or rejected, and what the reason for, e.g., rejecting requests was.
+Due to the nature of this explorative research, our main goal is to describe the patterns we identify.
+Future research can build on theses findings to investigate certain aspects in more details and provide fine-granular explanations.
+We will describe our methodology in more detail in the next section (Section \ref{methodology}).

-By considering all three perspectives not only individually, but also combined, we enable a deeper understanding of issues related to personal data and data protection that goes beyond the issues themselves.
-We can understand if different actors tend to report different issues, if the reactions by developers are different based on the type of the data protection concern, or if reactions may depend on the role of the reporter.